fbpx

 Afternoon Tea at Hardiman

-Since our other afternoon teas were sort of a dud, I had really low expectations for this one and was even on the fence about canceling.
+Since our other afternoon teas were kind of disappointing, I had super low expectations and almost canceled.
 I’m SO glad I didn’t!

 Image of afternoon tea at the Hardiman Hotel in Galway